 Severely troubled or disruptive students exhibit behaviors that signify an obvious crisis and that necessitate emergency care.
 These problems are the easiest to identify.
 Examples include:

-The Behavioral Intervention Team deals with issues that can't be easily defined as a student conduct violation, an emergency situation (which should be reported to Campus Security), or a perceived or present threat or imminent danger (which should be reported to the Longview Police Department and then to Campus Security).
+The BIT team deals with issues that can't be easily defined as a student conduct violation, an emergency situation (which should be reported to Campus Security), or a perceived or present threat or imminent danger (which should be reported to the Longview Police Department and then to Campus Security).